Maraga massacre: Massacre

 The Azerbaijani army captured Maraga the same day (April 10) and massacred the civilian population.
 The village was retaken by the Armenians the next day.
 The Armenian fighters reported finding the bodies of 43 civilians, most of whom were mutilated.

 The massacre was marked by extreme acts of cruelty and slaughter.
 Azerbaijani soldiers sawed off the heads of 45 villagers, burnt others, took 100 women and children away as hostages, looted and set fire to all the homes, and left with all the pickings from the looting.
 According to eyewitness accounts people were decapitated, tortured (such as being dragged tied to a tank or being burnt alive), bodies were mutilated, dissected and burnt; non-combatants, among them men, women and children, were captured and taken hostage.

 Vice-Speaker of the British Parliament's House of Lords Caroline Cox, who visited Maraga, gave a testimony, stating that she, along with a team from Christian Solidarity International, arrived within hours to find "homes still smoldering, decapitated corpses, charred human remains, and survivors in shock."

 Then, Amnesty International reported that over 100 residents of the village were "slain, while their bodies were profaned and disfigured."
 According to Amnesty International, forty-five residents of the village were taken hostage.
 It also reported that the Azerbaijani forces attacked the village again weeks later and its population was deported, adding that the houses were pillaged and then most of them were burnt down.
 The bodies of the dead were later buried in a mass grave near the village.
-Besides those killed about 57 people, among them 30 men, 21 women men and 6 children, had gunshot wounds.
+Besides those killed about 57 people, among them 30 men, 21 women, and 6 children, had gunshot wounds.
 Those hostages who were later exchanged had suffered humiliation, torture and psychological traumas.
 The fates of other hostages remain unknown.